 Set up multi-factor authentication for Network logins

 Faculty, staff and students are required to use multi-factor authentication (MFA) to access campus and SUNY websites.
-This extra "check-in" for unrecognized login attempts helps counteract the dangers of things like phishing scams.
+This extra "check-in" for unrecognized login attempts helps protect you from phishing scams.
 You can always set up (and update) your MFA options using the steps shown below.

 Set up your verification options